Fruitfulcode/Fruitful/readme.txt

 Our code is hand-made, so if you find a bug or have a wish to modify something, feel free to send us your feedback.
 We want to make our product even better and better and we need users support and feedbacks.

+Works perfect with WooCommerce till version 3.0.

+Fruitful PRO – WordPress responsive theme contains all the options of FREE version plus more options like ability to change width for container grid and support latest WooCommerce version.

+Find all the details by link https://fruitfulcode.com/product/fruitful-pro

 Thank you.

 -------------------------------------------------------